taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 Chef

->a powerful automation platform that transforms infrastructure into code automating how infrastructure is configured, deployed and managed across any environment, at any scale.
+>A powerful automation platform that transforms infrastructure into code automating how infrastructure is configured, deployed and managed across any environment, at any scale.

 - [Chef](https://www.chef.io/).
 Extend DevOps Value with Cloud-to-Edge Security and Compliance.
 Configure, deploy and manage your entire application infrastructure in a secure and compliant way.
 - Learning Chef: A Guide to Configuration Management and Automation (2013) by Mischa Taylor and Seth Vargo